Generated Pennsylvania valley stream scene representing Oil Creek, not an exact location photo

 Low summer flow

-Fish early, monitor temperature, and shift toward bass or tributary scouting if trout water warms.
+Fish early, monitor temperature, and shift toward bass or smaller stream scouting if trout water warms.

 03